suhas20/Sales-Forecasting-Application/README.md

 and download the forcasted data in CSV format.The application is built using ASP.NET Razor pages.

 -> Features
-1.Query total sales and a breakdown of sales by state for a selected year.
+1. Query total sales and a breakdown of sales by state for a selected year.
-2.Apply a percentage increment to stimulate future sales.
+2. Apply a percentage increment to stimulate future sales.
-3.Download the forecasted sales data in CSV format.
+3. Download the forecasted sales data in CSV format.
-4.User friendly interface for interacting with the application.
+4. User friendly interface for interacting with the application.

 -> Prerequisites
 1. [.Net 6 SDK]